Zhou Lab

 We welcome motivated undergraduates to join our team.
 We are happy to train undergraduates in many aspects of computational biology and data science.
 Please contact Jian to discuss research opportunities.

-The Zhou Lab is located in the Lyda Hill Department of Bioinformatics on UT Southwestern’s South Campus.
+The Zhou Lab is located in the University of Chicago campus in Hyde Park.
 Lab members also have access to considerable computational resources, including state-of-the-art GPU computing server clusters to support our deep learning research.